Help at Home

 Once a referral is received a Home Support Officer from the Council will contact the resident to organise a convenient time to meet and discuss his or her needs.
 This initial meeting will take approximately 45-60 minutes.

-The Commonwealth Home Support Programme (CHSP) has commenced, replacing the former Home and Community Care (HACC) Program.
+The Commonwealth Home Support Programme (CHSP) has replaced the former Home and Community Care (HACC) Program.

 Older residents (i.e. aged 65 years and over or 50 years and over for Aboriginal and Torres Strait Islanders) who need assistance with daily living and would like to access services from the Council’s Home Support Program, must first register with the My Aged Care contact centre.